zest/base.resolver/README.md

     }, {
         packagePath: "soul-infra/datastore.mongo",
         options: {
-            // parameters can be injected inside the options using the #[param-number] format
+            // parameters can be injected inside the options using the #[param-number]
-            // also the OR modifier | can be used to degrade to defaults.
-The below string will
+            // format.
+The OR modifier | can also be used to degrade to defaults.
+The
-            // evaluate to:
+            // below string will evaluate to:
             //      the first parameter passed to get the component if it exists
             //      123.456.789.100 is the first parameter is not there
             host: "#[1]|123.456.789.100"